Andenes Municipality

 is a former municipality in Nordland county, Norway.
 The 71 km2 municipality existed from 1924 until its dissolution in 1964.
 The municipality included the northern part of the island of Andøya as well as many small surrounding islets and skerries in what is now Andøy Municipality.
 The administrative centre was the village of Andenes where the Andenes Church is located.

-History
+Prior to its dissolution in 1964, the 71 km2 municipality was the 557th largest by area out of the 689 municipalities in Norway.
+Andenes Municipality was the 246th most populous municipality in Norway with a population of about 3,615.
+The municipality's population density was 51.2 PD/km2 and its population had increased by 29.5% over the previous 10-year period.

+General information

-The municipality of Andenes was established on 1 January 1924 when Dverberg Municipality was divided into three: Andenes (population: 2,213) in the north, Bjørnskinn (population: 1,410) in the south, and Dverberg (population: 1,477) in the central part of the old municipality.
+The municipality of Andenes was established on 1 January 1924 when Dverberg Municipality was divided into three: Andenes Municipality (population: 2,213) in the north, Bjørnskinn Municipality (population: 1,410) in the south, and Dverberg Municipality (population: 1,477) in the central part of the old municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Andenes (population: 3,812) was merged (back) with the municipalities of Dverberg (population: 1,719) and Bjørnskinn (population: 1,835) to create the new Andøy Municipality.
+On 1 January 1964, Andenes Municipality (population: 3,812) was merged (back) with the neighboring Dverberg Municipality (population: 1,719) and Bjørnskinn Municipality (population: 1,835) to create the new Andøy Municipality.